TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 ### Further Research

 1. Time-based testing may be an interesting avenue for further exploration.
-Other researchers have demonstrated [time-based side-channel attacks](https://arxiv.org/html/2412.15431v1) for reverse engineering output classes based on the LLM's response time.
+Other researchers have demonstrated [time-based side-channel attacks](https://arxiv.org/html/2412.15431v1) for reverse engineering a model's output classes based on the LLM's response time.

 2. Blind prompt injection is yet another avenue for potential research.
 Information disclosure is slightly trickier, but perhaps it is possible to induce the application to answer true/false questions, as if we were playing [20 questions](https://en.wikipedia.org/wiki/Twenty_questions).
 At the moment, the presentation of blind prompt injection in this post is purely conceptual.
 More testing will be needed to determine the feasibility and practicality of this potential attack vector.